 Description of method for impairment loss on loans: if loans are impaired, the carrying amount of loans is reduced to the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the original effective interest rate.
 The amount of reduction is recognized as an impairment loss in profit or loss.
 For a loan that is individually significant, the Company assesses the asset individually for impairment.
 For a loan that is not individually significant, the Company assesses the asset individually for impairment or includes the asset in a group of loans with similar credit risk characteristics and collectively assesses them for impairment.
 If the Company determines that no objective evidence of impairment exists for an individually assessed loan, it includes the loan in a group of loans with similar credit risk characteristics and collectively reassesses them for impairment.
+Loans for which an impairment loss is individually recognized are not included in a collective assessment of impairment.
 If, subsequent to the recognition of an impairment loss on loans, there is objective evidence of a recovery in value of the loans which can be related objectively to an event occurring after the impairment is recognized, the previously recognized impairment loss is reversed.
 However, the reversal is made to the extent that the carrying amount of loan at the date the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.